 the determination of the activation energy at the glass transition temperature (245 kJ mol-1), and the calculation of the fragility index of salicyl salicylate (m = 45).
 Finally, the standard molar enthalpy of formation of crystalline monoclinic salicylsalicylic acid at T = 298.15 K, was determined as ΔfHmo(C14H10O5, cr) = - (837.63.3) kJ mol-1, by combustion calorimetry.

-the standard molar enthalpies of combustion, in oxygen, at the temperature
+Microcalorimetry, so their standard molar enthalpies of formation, in the